moshix/BITNETServices/README.md

 # Modern Implementations of Traditional BITNET Services

 In this repository you find out the most important software to run a fully-featured NJE BITNET network, like the HNET NJE network.
+Many of these tools are written by me.
+Some others are historical tools written by others, more famous developers from the Golden Age of NJE.

-The main servers are RELAY CHAT, TRICKLE, LOOKUP, LISTSERV, ELIZA.
+The main programs are RELAY CHAT, TRICKLE, LOOKUP, LISTSERV, ELIZA.

 XYZZY is a chat client in REXX for VM/SP and z/VM.
 And QBIT, QUSER, MTRAP, YWAKEUP, NSCAN, IUCVTRAP, SUPERMSG, CLRSCRN,  XYZIUCV are tools to ether trap NJE messages or to handle them.

 <h1>RELAY CHAT Implementation(s)</h1>